Trump Wants Tariff Cases Moved to Federal Trade Court

 Legal experts say that steering the lawsuits through the CIT could also work out for Trump, because even if the trade court rules against him, the appeals case would go through the U.S. Court of Appeals for the Federal Circuit, which has in the past deferred to presidents' authority on levying tariffs.

-Last week, Department of Justice attorneys argued to move the case in California, filed in a San Francisco Federal Court and brought by Gov. Gavin Newsom, should be in the CIT, located in New York.
+Last week, Department of Justice attorneys argued to move the case in California, filed in a San Francisco federal court and brought by Gov. Gavin Newsom, to the CIT, located in New York.

-The move followed other transfer requests by the government to transfer cases brought by the Blackfeet Nation in Montana and by a stationary business in Florida.
+The move followed other requests by the government to transfer cases brought by the Blackfeet Nation in Montana and by a stationery business in Florida.

 Another case, a request by five small businesses represented by the Liberty Justice Center, has already been filed directly in the trade court.